 All F-2 and J-2 dependents should file Form 8843.
 If they had any U.S. income, they also should file Form 1040NR or 1040NR-EZ.

 Yes.
 In order to claim tax treaty benefits, you must file federal income tax Forms 8843 and either 1040NR-EZ or 1040-NR.

 If you worked and earned income from a U.S. source, you will need a Social Security Number (SSN) in order to file your tax return.
 If you did not earn income from a U.S. source, you will not need a SSN or an Individual Taxpayer Identification Number (ITIN).
-Dependents, who are being claimed as deductions on a tax return, must have a SSN or ITIN.
-The Social Security Administration restricts the SSN to individuals who are working, so an ITIN may be required for dependents.
+Dependents who are being claimed as deductions on a tax return must have a SSN or ITIN.
+The Social Security Administration restricts the SSN to individuals who are authorized to work in the U.S., so an ITIN may be required for dependents.
 If an ITIN is required, the ITIN application (IRS Form W-7) must be sent with the tax return.
 For more information about the ITIN and how to apply for one, visit the IRS website.